Lavender oil not only helps babies and children sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…

 When using lavender essential oil on your child, it’s very important to properly dilute the pure essential oil with carrier oil as their skin is so much more sensitive.
 It’s also best to do a patch test safety-check to assess skin sensitivity before use.
 Apply a small dime sized amount of the diluted essential oil to an arm or a leg, and leave for 24 hours.
 If there is any reaction - like redness or pain to the touch - discontinue use, and try again when the child is older.

-An important cautionary note.
+An Important cautionary note.

 There are many different ways you can use lavender essential oil for babies, toddlers and kids.
 Just choose which would be the best for both you and your child…

-Diffusing: A diffuser is recommended as one of the safest ways to use essential oils for all children above 3 months of age – from infants and babies to toddlers and older kids.
+Diffusing: A diffuser is recommended as one of the safest ways to use essential oils for all children above 3 months of age – from infants and babies to toddlers and older children.
 It’s best to avoid using humidifiers and nebulizers for your little ones.
 Also never use adult doses for children – always check the diffuser instructions on how much oil to use for your baby or child.
 If in doubt, a broad rule of thumb is to use 1-3 drops of lavender oil starting off with the lesser amount for young babies and toddlers.
 Diffusers should also only be run intermittently - turn on for 15 minutes, then off for 30 minutes – in a well-ventilated room.

 Apply To Skin: Lavender essential oil should always be well diluted in a carrier oil before using on the more sensitive skin of a child.
 Common carrier oils include fractionated coconut oil, olive oil, or almond oil.
 For children older than 3 months, safe dilution ratios of between 0.5% to 1.5% are recommended: